 - In a large pot over high heat, bring water and pickling salt to a boil.
 Add watermelon rind and boil for 5 minutes until tender.

 - Strain in a colander.
 Keep watermelon rind pieces in the colander so any remaining salt water will drain off.

-- In a medium saucepan, combine sugar, rice vinegar, black peppercorns, cloves, pickling spice, sliced ginger, and habanero pepper.
+- In a medium saucepan, combine sugar, rice vinegar, black peppercorns, cloves, pickling spice, sliced ginger, and star anise.
 Bring to a boil over medium-high heat.
 Stir until sugar dissolves.
 Simmer for 15 minutes, until slightly reduced.